mpeeples2008/ArchNetSci/_book/index.md

 **Cite this document as:**

-> Peeples, Matthew A. and Tom Brughmans (2022). *Online Companion to Network Science in Archaeology*. <https://archnetworks.net>, Accessed 2022-08-13.
+> Peeples, Matthew A. and Tom Brughmans (2023). *Online Companion to Network Science in Archaeology*. <https://archnetworks.net>, Accessed 2022-11-30.

 **The associated book can be cited as**

-> Brughmans, Tom and Matthew A. Peeples (in press). *Network Science in Archaeology.* Cambridge Manuals in Archaeology.
+> Brughmans, Tom and Matthew A. Peeples (2023). *Network Science in Archaeology.* Cambridge Manuals in Archaeology.
 Cambridge University Press, Cambridge, UK.

 ## How Should I Use This Online Companion?{- #HowTo}

-The tutorials here are designed to complement the text of the associated book (Brughmans and Peeples 2022) but can also stand alone as a guide to implementation of network analyses in R if you have a basic background in network methods and terminology.
+The tutorials here are designed to complement the text of the associated book (Brughmans and Peeples 2023) but can also stand alone as a guide to implementation of network analyses in R if you have a basic background in network methods and terminology.
 Although each section of this guide builds upon the previous sections in terms of network concepts and R methods, the sections are each independent in terms of data, examples, and code and can be run out of order if you choose.

 A few suggestions on where to start: